Skip to main content

 3. Auto-rebalancing: For managed portfolios, InvestEngine periodically rebalances the portfolio to maintain the desired level of risk and diversification.

-4. User-friendly interface: The platform is easy to navigate and provides helpful tools, such as risk assessment questionnaires and educational resources.
+4. User-friendly interface: The platform is easy to navigate and provides helpful tools like risk assessment questionnaires and educational resources.

 Cons: